 A New Track That Meets NCAA Standards

 At 21,000 square feet, the McCormick Field inside the track provides a superior surface and larger playing area for varsity and recreational athletes.

-The multipurpose area will also provide a much-needed expansion of opportunities for indoor club, intramural, and recreational field sports such as soccer, rugby, and cricket.
+McCormick Field provides a much-needed expansion of opportunities for indoor club, intramural, and recreational field sports such as soccer, rugby, and cricket.
+The Fritz Family Balcony overlooks the facility, complete with over 30 cardio machines for school-wide use.

-The project will provide an opportunity to create a new, more welcoming entrance to the athletics complex.
+The project provided an opportunity to create a new, more welcoming entrance to the athletics complex.
 The sidewalk along Route 30 connects to Dahl Plaza that provides access to Pepin Gymnasium as well as the field house, natatorium, Kenyon Arena, and squash facility.
-The plaza will also extend along the outside of the new field house, allowing visitors a glimpse into the activity in the building.
+The plaza extends along the outside of the new field house, allowing visitors a glimpse into the activity in the building.

 Sasaki was founded 60 years ago on the basis of interdisciplinary planning and design.
 Based in Boston, Massachusetts, the firm works in a variety of settings—locally, nationally, and globally.
 Sasaki has played a leading role in shaping the future of the built environment through bold ideas and new technologies.
 The firm approaches sustainability through the lenses of economics, social context, and the environment.
 Sasaki's goal is to help clients make smart, long-term decisions that result in greater value for them and a better future for the planet.